 - Take the coversheet off the Protectofilm, exposing the sticky side.
 If your mat isn’t quite sticky enough to hold it down firmly, use some painter’s tape along the edges.

 - Attach the leather to the mat just like you would with any other material.

 The advantage here is that the Protectofilm is pretty cheap for a good-sized roll.
 When it gets gunked up with leather fibers, you can replace it with a new piece.
 This keeps your mat much cleaner so that it lasts longer.
-In fact, you can use this trick anytime you’re working on something like embossing, etching or sketching, or other times where you aren’t cutting fully through the material.
+You can use this trick anytime you’re working on something like embossing, etching or sketching, or other times where you aren’t cutting fully through the material.
 If you did try to use it when fully cutting, the blade would cut through the film as well so it’s not that useful.

 What to watch for on thickness of the leather